DevAloshe/BlockChain-Based-Document-Verfication-With-IPFS/README.md

 npm install``

-3. Open the application in your browser using Liver Server Extension .
+3. Open the application in your browser using Live Server Extension .

 ## Usage